Key developments in the aftermath of the Turkey, Syria quake

 UN AID CROSSES INTO SYRIA

-A total of 143 trucks carrying aid from Turkey into northwest Syria have crossed the border since Feb.
-9, a United Nations official said.
+A total of 178 trucks carrying aid from Turkey into northwest Syria have crossed the border since Feb.
+9, the United Nations said.

 Jens Laerke, spokesman for the U.N.
-Office for the Coordination of Humanitarian Affairs, told reporters in Geneva on Friday that the trucks are carrying a “multitude” of items from six U.N. agencies — including tents, mattresses, blankets, winter clothes, cholera testing kits, essential medicines, and food from the World Food Program.
-They crossed through the border gates of Bab al-Hawa and Bab al-Salameh, he said.
+Office for the Coordination of Humanitarian Affairs, said the trucks are carrying a “multitude” of items from six U.N. agencies — including tents, mattresses, blankets, winter clothes, cholera testing kits, essential medicines, and food from the World Food Program.

+U.N. deputy spokesman Farhan Haq said that according to recent assessments in Syria’s northwest, 50,000 households need tents or emergency shelter and at least 88,000 households need mattresses, thermal blankets and clothing.
+In addition, the U.N.’s partners says hospitals and medical centers “are overstretched and under-resourced,” he said.

-Meanwhile, The U.N.
-Food and Agriculture Organization, FAO, said it was working closely with Turkey’s government to determine the steps needed to rehabilitate infrastructure in the agricultural sector damaged by the quake, including irrigation systems, roads, markets and storage capacity.
+The U.N.
+Food and Agriculture Organization, FAO, said it was working closely with Turkey to determine the steps needed to rehabilitate infrastructure in the agricultural sector damaged by the quake, including irrigation systems, roads, markets and storage capacity.

 “In Syria, rapid assessments by FAO of areas affected by the earthquakes suggest major disruption to crop and livestock production capacity, threatening immediate and longer-term food security,” the Rome-based agency said in a statement.

+Oktay also said search and rescue teams were working at fewer than 200 sites, with Hatay province accounting for the largest number.

-Associated Press writers Jamey Keaten in Geneva and Frances D’Emilio in Rome contributed.
+Associated Press writers Jamey Keaten in Geneva, Frances D’Emilio in Rome, Ciaran Giles in Madrid and Abby Sewell in Beirut contributed.